rcorp/standard-project-structure/docs/linter.md

 #### Installation

-Add linters and Atom to your project.
+Add linters and Atom to our project.
 For this, we will run this command:

     yo ./standard-project-structure/generators/linter